 It’s no longer an industry secret that certain apparel retailers (in the past) would prefer to burn or trash unsold and returned merchandise than resell through secondary channels.
 However, the times are changing and major brands are facing public and social scrutiny with how waste is handled.
 Take for example the recent coverage that revealed a certain high-end retailer had destroyed £28.6 million worth of goods last year.

-To Burberry’s credit, it was already involved in sustainable practices including reusing, repairing, donating, recycling unsaleable products and is planning to expand these efforts including:
+To Burberry’s credit, it was already involved in sustainable practices including reusing, repairing, donating, and recycling unsaleable products and is planning to expand these efforts, including:

 It’s not just Burberry that is taking a more environmental and society friendly approach to excess and overstock inventory.
 Take for example H&M, the multinational fast-fashion clothing retail company that has a nonprofit arm called the H&M Foundation.
 The foundation is aligned with the UN Sustainable Development Goals and works both on a global scale and on local projects to directly address urgent needs.
 Most recently, the foundation opened a hydrothermal textile recycling plant that can separate, for example, cotton and polyester from clothing made with mixed fabrics.
 Once separated, the materials are sorted for reuse in new garments, including jeans.